 We also created an environment to instil discipline and consistency in students by introducing a timetable.
 The

-students could set up their own timelines to complete topics and received points for adhering to their timetables.
+students could set up their own timelines to complete topics and receive points for adhering to their timetables.

-This set-up worked to ingrain a sense of schedule, time management, and also rewarded the children for being
+This setup worked to ingrain a sense of schedule, and time management and also rewarded the children for being

 consistent with their studies.